-A 500m construction safety zone will be active around any OSP where a construction vessel is on station.
-For the purposes of this application, this is defined as an instance of a construction vessel being anchored next to an OSP, alongside an OSP via Dynamic Positioning, attached to an OSP, or displaying Restricted in Ability to Manoeuvre (RAM) status whilst alongside an OSP.
+A 500m construction safety zone will be active around any WTG where a construction vessel is on station.
+For the purposes of this application, this is defined as an instance of a construction vessel being anchored next to a WTG, alongside a WTG via Dynamic Positioning, attached to a WTG, or displaying Restricted in Ability to Manoeuvre (RAM) status whilst alongside a WTG.

-However, it is noted that any crew transfer activities from a Service Operations Vessel (SOV) will not trigger a 500m safety zone regardless of structure.
-Any SOVs used will only trigger a safety zone at a structure during the construction phase if it is "on station" (as per above) at on OSP engaged in an activity other than crew transfer.
+However, it is noted that any crew transfer activities from a Service Operations Vessel (SOV) will not trigger a 500m safety zone.
+Any SOVs used will only trigger a safety zone at a structure during the construction phase if it is "on station" (as per above) at a WTG engaged in an activity other than crew transfer.

-The OSPs will have a 50m pre commissioning safety zone up until the point of commissioning of the wind farm whenever a 500m safety zone is not active.
+The WTGs will have a 50m pre commissioning safety zone up until the point of commissioning of the wind farm whenever a 500m safety zone is not active.